 Some notes from my experiences

-By Mark Wilman
+by Mark Wilman

-Long exposure photography easily impresses since it permits the photographer to dominate nature: rough seas are flattened, clouds lose their contours and normal images take on an impressive colour density.
+Long exposure photography impresses since it permits the photographer to dominate nature: rough seas are flattened, clouds lose their contours and normal images take on colour density.
 That said, it's easy to lose sense of what's worthy using this style, however without exaggeration, there can be no real learning, at least in my case.

 It's also a stress on the camera as the aperture remains open often for a minute or more.
 At a certain point, this caused confusion to the computer on my more advanced camera, so I was forced to choose the stronger, but less pixelated model to do the task.

 With ANEK Lines, a historical leader in Mediterranean shipping, sponsoring further research of the project, I've been decidedly enthusiastic about continued exploration of the archipelago.
 The only true way to capture the kind of images I care about is to discover each location on foot, a metre at a time; this makes the days long and often exhausting, but certainly rewarding and keeps me fitness oriented year round, something I value more than any possession.

 Aghia Theodoti Near November |Amid Rocks and Waves |Anafi |A Trip to Faros| Autumn|Cyclades Sky|Glimpses of Ios|Fire on Ios|Folegandros|Island Fire - The Day After|Kimolos |Long Exposures |Milos |Night Fire on Nearby Sikinos |October |Olive Harvest |Photos by the Day |Poliegos |Santorini |Serifos Mining Trucks |Serifos |Sifnos |Summer in Ios

 See the interviews with The Greek Herald and Greek City Times where I talk about the project.